xrochoa/angular-principles/README.md

 Consider automating some steps in the process of creating Pull Request.
 If you are using Bitbucket, use pipelines to automate Linting, Unit Testing and E2E testing.
 You can also use pipelines to push your latest documentation and the build of your code automatically to a dedicated server.
 You can read more about it in [this blog](https://www.freshconsulting.com/you-should-be-using-bitbucket-pipelines/).

+## <a id="updating"><a/>Updating

+Angular might update frequently so consider updating your app as soon as a new version comes out.
+You will have more control over new features than updating later when a lot of functionality that is deprecated can break your app.